 Shudarson is a lawyer and an indefatigable disability rights campaigner in Nepal.
-He was a co-founder of the Disabled Human Rights Centre, a past President of the National Federation of Disabled Nepal, and continues his awareness-raising, capacity-development, legal, policy, training and consultation work with Ability Manch.
+He was a founder President of the Disabled Human Rights Centre, has been President of the National Federation of Disabled Nepal, an executive advisor with Disability Human Rights Promotion Society, and continues his awareness-raising, capacity-development, legal, policy, training and consultation work with Ability Manch.

 Shudarson grew up in Bardiya District in south-west Nepal.
 At six months he contracted polio, which caused paralysis in his right leg and delayed his schooling until the age of nine.
 Life as a child with disability in rural Nepal was difficult; he experienced exclusion and discrimination… but learned to persevere.

 He studied law in Kathmandu, writing a thesis on ‘Legal provision for disabled people’ which has since been published and distributed as a reference on legal issues.
 When he found that educational institutions were not fulfilling their obligations to disabled students, Shudarson lodged and won a Public Interest Litigation (PIL), securing free education and health services for thousands of students with disabilities in Nepal.

 Since then, Shudarson has engaged in rights-based activism, campaigned for ratification of the CRPD and the inclusion of the disability agenda in Nepal’s new constitution, won further PILs at the Supreme Court, helped increase legal provisions for social security, and treatment for people experiencing mental health issues.
 Shudarson has been heavily involved in civili society processes to draft and amend disability rights legislation, and led a campaign that resulted in hundreds of people with disability gaining employment opportunities.